BestTimesToVisit.com Logo

 Airport Taxis

-Upon arrival at Hewanorra International Airport (UVF), taxis are readily available to take you to your accommodation.
-They are the most convenient option for direct transfers, especially if you have luggage or are arriving late.
+Upon arrival at Hewanorra International Airport (UVF), taxis are readily available for direct transport to your accommodation.
+They are the most convenient option if you have a lot of luggage or are arriving late.

 Rental Cars

-Renting a car offers the most flexibility for exploring the island at your own pace, especially if you plan to visit more remote beaches or hiking trails.
-You'll need a local permit, which most rental agencies can arrange.
+Renting a car offers the most flexibility for exploring St. Lucia at your own pace, especially if you plan to visit multiple attractions off the main routes.

 Water Taxis